konstapascal/MovieStoreWebApi/README.md

 <img alt="License: MIT" src="https://img.shields.io/badge/License-MIT-yellow.svg" />
 </a>

 REST API written in C#, using the ASP.NET Core Framework and Entity Framework Core.
-Written by Konstantinos Pascal.
+Written by Konstantinos Pascal as part of the third assignment.

 ## Table of Contents